How to Setup TYPO3 with Nginx on Ubuntu Linux

 On the next screen, select the database you created above and continue.

-Then create an admin account and the TYPO3 site info and finish the installation.
+Then, create an admin account and the TYPO3 site info and finish the installation.
 After a brief moment, you should see your new site created.

 Congratulation!
-You have successfully installed TYPO3 on Ubuntu 16.04 | 18.04, and it may work on 18.10.
+You have successfully installed TYPO3 on Ubuntu 16.04 | 18.04, which may work on 18.10.

 In the future, when you want to upgrade to a newly released version, run the commands below to upgrade.